 However, some clients prefer to hide the build number from the login page for enhanced security/anonymity.
 If you don't see the build number on the login page, you can get the build number by right-clicking and inspecting the properties of portal component's DLL file.
 Navigate to the CentreStack installation directory on the server and inspect the DLL's properties of (c:\Program Files (x86)\Gladinet Cloud Entreprise\portal\bin\GladinetPayFlow.dll).
 The CentreStack build is the File Version or Product Version.

 If you don't have access to the CentreStack server, but have access to the Cluster Administration web portal, you can also see the CentreStack version under Cluster Control Panel->Worker Nodes.

 - Windows Client Version

-The best way to find the Windows Client version is to click on the cloud drive's icon on the bottom-right of the Microsoft Windows task tray, then open the Management Console from the Options Menu.
+The best way to find the Windows Client version is to click on the cloud drive's icon on the bottom-right of the Microsoft Windows task tray.
+Or open the Management Console from the Options Menu.
 On a Mac machine, the cloud drive icon is on the top of the screen, next to the system time.
 Either send us a screenshot of the management console, or copy all the text in the Device Info box.

 - Server Agent Version